 While we recognise that engaging with and responding to our employees will always be a challenge we believe that the labour and trade union stability we have achieved can be attributed to the relationships we have managed to establish with our enrolled employees, contractors and their union representatives.

-We keep our employees updated on business issues through a range of communication tools, including our Lebone newsletter, the Chief Executive Officer’s monthly email message, our integrated report to employees, partnership forums, the monthly feedback sessions held by the Head of Operations and the mine managers, and cellphone text messages.
-We have also established an employee portal in 2015.
+We keep our employees updated on business issues through a range of communication tools, including our Lebone newsletter, the Chief Executive Officer’s monthly email message and quarterly face-to-face meetings with our various employees, our integrated report to employees, partnership forums, the monthly feedback sessions held by the Head of Operations and quarterly face-to-face meetings with various employees and the mine managers, and cellphone text messages.
+We have also established an employee portal.
 To improve work group communication the leadership training we provide includes training in communication skills.